RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 parameter: `priority`
 required: No
 default value: 100
 description: Priority of this domain relative to other configured domains.
 Controls which domain gets started first on the system.
+Lower values will be started earlier - priority 10 will be started before priority 100.

 parameter: `nicelevel`
 required: No